 Would you like to study Japanese to watch J-Drama and listen to music without subtitles?
 You may also be interested in learning Japanese to watch movies.

-Thinking about studying Japanese to broaden your career prospects?
+Are you thinking about studying Japanese to broaden your career prospects?
 Do you aim to communicate fluently in the language for professional reasons?

 Depending on the answers to these questions, your language learning journey will be more challenging or easier.